wentallout/cult-hunter/README.md

 	+ ... :usually weak but apply crazy debuff that stacks.
 	+ ...
 	+ ...
-- Cursed Weapon: hard to use but powerful, very picky about its owner, there is a gruesome, disturbing origin behind them, usually grudges.
+- Cursed Weapon: hard to use but powerful, has some small stat debuff which force players to build their character to compensate, there is a gruesome, disturbing origin behind these weapons.

 ## Combat System
 - HP: health
 - DODGE: character will automatically dodge when this bar isn't 0.
-It's basically shield
-- PSY: psycho
+- STRESS: cult members can cast psychological attacks on player that cause debuff when it reach below 0.

 ## Gameplay (WIP)
 Probably violent combat like John Wick, DOOM or Kill Bill.
 I will think about it when I start coding lmao.